A Poisson--Poincar\'e--Dulac for Poisson Connections: Introduction

 Because our local models are formulated near boundary strata of a simple normal crossings divisor, we work naturally with the real oriented blow-up and its toroidal collar charts, as surveyed in \cite{PopescuPampu25}.
 Related logarithmic topological constructions, and the associated log Betti viewpoint, are developed in the Kato--Nakayama framework \cite{KN99}, which provides a useful conceptual backdrop for the appearance of angular variables and boundary strata.

 The Poisson-logarithmic setting is technically distinct from the ordinary one.
 The flatness directions are not those of $T_X(-\log D)$, but rather those dictated by the symplectic foliation $\fol_\sigma$, whose rank equals the Poisson rank and may vary near the degeneracy locus of $\sigma$.
 Accordingly, even locally one cannot simply reduce to the usual logarithmic connection theory: the homological equations must be solved along $\fol_\sigma$, and one must keep explicit control of the logarithmic Hamiltonian generators arising from $\sigma^\#(dz_i/z_i)$ in simple normal crossings charts.
 Moreover, at each step one must separate the genuinely Poisson-direction contributions from the ambient logarithmic geometry of the pair $(X,D)$, in the sense of Saito's logarithmic forms and vector fields \cite{Saito80}.
-This separation is also the conceptual source of a gauge ambiguity specific to the Poisson context: Casimir functions are constant along $\fol_\sigma$ and thus behave as leafwise constants, leaving a residual freedom given by multiplication by diagonal Casimir units in normal form statements.
+This separation is also the conceptual source of a gauge ambiguity specific to the Poisson context: Casimir functions are constant along $\fol_\sigma$ and thus behave as leafwise constants, leaving a residual freedom given by Casimir-valued gauge transformations in the effective centralizer in normal form statements.
 By contrast, on a holomorphic symplectic open set one has $\fol_\sigma=T_X$, and the Poisson-direction normalization becomes compatible with the classical regular-singular picture.

-Our principal theorem establishes a Poisson Poincar\'e--Dulac normal form for logarithmic Poisson-flat connections with prescribed principal part (\Cref{thm:PPD-local}).
-We fix a Poisson-flat logarithmic model with commuting residue data and impose a non-resonance condition formulated in terms of the canonical simple-normal-crossings Hamiltonian generators.
-Under these hypotheses, any logarithmic Poisson-flat connection with the same principal part is holomorphically gauge equivalent to the model, and the resulting normal form is unique up to multiplication by diagonal Casimir units (\Cref{thm:uniq}).
+Our principal theorem establishes a Poisson Poincar\'e--Dulac normal form for logarithmic Poisson-flat connections with fixed Euler--Poisson principal part (\Cref{thm:PPD-local}).
+We fix a Poisson-flat logarithmic model with commuting residue data and impose an effective non-resonance condition formulated in the quotient of the canonical simple-normal-crossings Hamiltonian generators by their boundary relations.
+The phrase fixed principal part is used in the regular-singular sense: the holomorphic remainder is residue-free and starts in positive boundary order.
+Under these hypotheses, any logarithmic Poisson-flat connection with this fixed Euler--Poisson principal part is holomorphically gauge equivalent to the model, and the resulting normal form is unique up to Casimir-valued gauge transformations in the effective centralizer (\Cref{thm:uniq}).
 This yields a rigid local classification of Poisson-flat connection data compatible with $\sigma$ near an SNC divisor, in the regime where the symplectic foliation has smaller (and possibly varying) rank.